How Much Does Inbound Marketing Cost?

 A zillion dollars!
 Just kidding.
 Cheesy Smile

-As you can imagine, it's not possible for me to tell you exactly how much it will cost you to do inbound marketing.
-There are too many variables involved, such as:
+As you can imagine, it's not possible to predict exactly how much it will cost to do inbound (a.k.a. digital) marketing without doing an in-depth business analysis.
+There are too many variables involved, such as your available internal resources, the experience level of the people you hire, how advanced you are with your current marketing strategy, and your goals and objectives.

 Blog Articles

-On the cheap side, I've seen prices range from $80 for 4 blog posts to $250 for 4 blog posts.
-The problem I've seen with the low-end blog prices is that they don't necessarily follow blog best practices - meaning keywords, article length, graphical appeal, compelling titles, and strategy for engaging prospects.
+On the cheap side, prices range from $80 for four blog posts to $250 for four blog posts.
+The problem I've seen with the low-end blog prices is that they don't necessarily follow blog best practices - meaning keywords, SEO, article length, graphical appeal, compelling titles, and strategy for engaging prospects.
 So, I'm not sure how much articles like that will actually help you.

-For a blog program that includes the whole kit and caboodle - including everything mentioned above plus managing the entire posting process, article promotion, and ongoing strategy and analytics, you might pay $1500+ for 4 articles.
+For a blog program that includes the whole kit and caboodle - including everything mentioned above plus managing the entire posting process, article promotion, and ongoing strategy and analytics, you might pay $1500+ per article.

 Premium Content Creation